-Note: This process is automated in the QEMU Wrapper Script.
+Note: This process is automated in the QEMU wrapper script discussed in Section 24.7.3.

-31.7.2 Mapping the Virtual Machine's Memory
+29.7.2 Mapping the Virtual Machine's Memory

 For the DPDK vhost-net sample code to be run correctly, QEMU must allocate the VM's memory on hugetlbfs.
 This is done by specifying mem-prealloc and mem-path when executing QEMU.
 The vhost-net sample code accesses the virtio-net device's virtual rings and packet buffers by finding and mapping the VM's physical memory on hugetlbfs.
 In this case, the path passed to the guest should be that of the 1 GB page hugetlbfs: